vagnersant/eliasdorneles.github.io/site/blog/pybee-is-awesome.md

-It's about enabling people who learned a little bit of Python programming to build something for their own needs, using the devices and environments they're already use now.
+It's about enabling people who learned a little bit of Python programming to build something for their own needs, using the devices and environments they're already using now.
 That means smartphones, tablets and web browsers.

 Sure, professional programmers can dive into new programming languages and environments to be able to build a nice native app.
 But professional